theNewDynamic/thenewdynamic.org/_posts/2014-05-15-welcome-to-the-new-dynamic.md

 ---
-title: Welcome to {static is} The New Dynamic
+title: "Welcome to {static is} The New Dynamic"
-category: The-Site
+category: "The-Site"
+published: true
 ---

-This is the first post.
-My motivation behind the site is on the [about](/about/) page.
+I created {static is} The New Dynamic for the very selfish reason that the more web professionals understand and adopt dynamic sites the better the software and practices will be. ff